raijuninja/PowerSchool/PowerShell/Parse-PowerSchoolLogs/README.md

 4. Watch the action happen in your log directory

-5. The results will be captured in a file titled `log_search_results.csv` in the root of your log folder
+5. The results will be captured in a file titled `log_search_results.csv` in the root of your log folder.
+Try not to open it until the script completes as the code might not be able to write to the file if its currently in use.